WHY INVESTORS FAIL IN SHARE MARKET

 Equity investing can benefit you in many ways,

-· Choosing the ideal penny stock at attractive prices can make your wealth growing faster.
+• Choosing the ideal penny stock at attractive prices can make your wealth grow faster.

-The real fact is, most people (90%) come here to trade, earn money.
+The real fact is, that most people (90%) come here to trade, and earn money.
 But, there are only a few people (10%) enter to create wealth by making a long term portfolio.

-The futile scenario is, most investors become traders as time moves, which themselves don’t aware of.
-Here we will be discussing on failures of investors and not on traders.
-The mistakes done by traders will be covered in another topic.
+The futile scenario is, that most investors become traders as time moves, which themselves don’t aware of.
+Here we will be discussing on failures of investors and not of traders.
+The mistakes made by traders will be covered in another topic.

-Come let us focus on the common mistakes which investors make and fall under the trap of speculation.
+Come let us focus on the common mistakes that investors make and fall under the trap of speculation.
 The speculation trap will make them bleed in investing.

-This is one of the common mistakes which investors make.
+This is one of the common mistakes that investors make.
 They feel the stock price is the only weapon to analyze before investing.

-We have seen many people invest in the share market seeing 52 – week low or all-time low.
-They feel, buying at a low price can make wealth.
+We have seen many people invest in the share market seeing a 52-week low or all-time low.
+They feel, that buying at a low price can make wealth.
 This will not be working at all times.
 You might end up bankrupt.

 The price of a stock is not a prime factor to decide.
 We have seen many people, who say “I have invested in x shares because the price has moved from 100 to 200 and expected to move to 400.